 What if you can’t self-isolate?

 For many people, complete self-isolation is not an option.
 This may be because you are someone else’s primary caretaker, a front-line health care worker, or someone else who is not in the position to work from home.
-Not self-isolating can be just as anxiety-inducing if you are concerned about catching or spreading COVID-19.
+Not self-isolating can be just as anxiety-inducing if you are concerned about catching or spreading the next pandemic virus.

 For people not able to self-isolate, we would still recommend many of the above grounding techniques, like meditating, journaling, taking time for walks in nature, and reaching out to trusted friends for emotional support.
 Here are a few additional ideas.